mixxxdj/website/content/pages/privacy-policy.md

 ## Mixxx Application

-The Mixxx application doesn't use any user account, and does not collect any user data, when running.
+The Mixxx application doesn't use any kind of Mixxx user account, and doesn't collect any user data, when running.

 Mixxx does not collect any data, nor any telemetry, when Mixxx is being run.
 However, some limited personal information could be collected or shared in 3 precise cases:

 - for metadata retrieval
+- during broadcasting
 - during the crash report process
 - during automatic updates process